 If you receive an error message when you run the Excel export from Budget Simulator, this means the report has an issue due to invalid responses within the report.

 When you are in the process of building your simulator, you will submit multiple test responses.
 These may be followed by further changes and improvements.
-It is worth bearing in mind that while you are going through this process the Excel report will be broken, as many of the test responses will have been recorded against different combinations of service groups and services.
+It is worth bearing in mind that while you are going through this process the Excel report will be broken, as many of the test responses will have been recorded against different combinations of slider groups and services.

 By using the 'Open' and 'Close' simulator function on the dashboard you can open the simulator just before going live to the public, and will be prompted to invalidate all current responses (test data).
-This ensures the Excel export will start recording data from scratch, and as long as no changes are made post going live, there will be no responses recorded against different versions of the simulator and the report will work correctly.
+This ensures the Excel export will start recording data from scratch, and as long as no changes are made after going live, there will be no responses recorded against different versions of the simulator and the report will work correctly.

 What happens if I change content while the simulator is 'open' and live to the public?